 Eat fewer savory snacks

-Potato chips, slated popcorn, pretzels, dry-roasted nuts, pickles, and other savory snacks contain a lot of salt.
+Potato chips, slated popcorn, pretzels, dry-roasted nuts, pickles, and other savory snacks contain a lot of sodium.
 This is why many bars often provide them for free.
 The high salt content makes you thirsty and buy more beer!
 Instead, seek out no-added salt alternatives like dried fruit or raw nuts with no salt added.

 Avoid bacon and other cured meats

-Curing is a method of preserving food that often uses a lot of salt.
+Curing is a method of preserving food that often uses a lot of sodium.
 Bacon and canned meats are especially high in salt.
 Look for low-salt bacon and otherwise go easy on the cured meats and cold cuts.

-Seek out low salt sauces and condiments
+Seek out low salty sauces and condiments

 Switch to unsalted butter